Updated details for student services at Victoria University of Wellington

 Pasifika Student Success (PSS)

-The Pasifika Student Success team will be based at Pasifika Haos from Wednesday 20th May.
-The Haos will remain closed to Pasifika students, unless they have a pre-booked appointment with one of our staff in the space.
+The Pasifika Student Success team is now based at Pasifika Haos.
+Drop-in times at the Haos have been replaced with pre-booked appointments with one of our staff in the space.
 A roster of staff presence within the Haos will be made available to Pasifika students via email.

 The Holistic team will continue to be available via Zoom, email, text, or phone.
 Check the Pasifika hub for details of your Faculty contact.